-Sustained efforts by federal, state, tribal, and local interests are needed to address recovery impacts that contribute to the decline of our fish populations.
-The success will depend on continued support from all funding sources.
-It is estimated that the statewide cost of habitat-related recovery actions between 2010 and 2019 could be as high as $5.5 billion.
-Our regional costs could top $1.25 billion.
-Federal, state, and local funding constraints make it unlikely that such funding levels can be achieved.
-Progress toward recovery will require careful planning and setting priorities to make the best use of available resources.
+Sustained efforts and continued funding by federal, state, tribal, and local agencies are needed to reverse declines of our fish populations.
+It is estimated that the cost of habitat-related recovery actions between 2010 and 2019 in the lower Columbia region could top $1.25 billion.
+This estimate does not include need for improved hatchery, harvest, and population monitoring, as well as reporting needs.
+Funding constraints make it unlikely that such levels can be achieved.
+Progress toward recovery will require careful planning and priority setting to make the best use of available resources.
 Partnerships will play a key role in leveraging resources and creating cost-effective recovery approaches.